Pros and Cons of Outsourcing F&A for Growing Businesses

 3. Not Ideal for All Business Models

-While outsourcing works well for healthtech, SaaS, professional services, nonprofit, and investment firms, it may not suit manufacturing, companies that have high inventory, or businesses requiring on-site financial management.
+While outsourcing works well for healthtech, SaaS, eCommerce, professional services, nonprofit, and investment firms, it may not suit manufacturing, companies that have high inventory, or businesses requiring on-site financial management.

 Companies needing daily hands-on financial oversight may benefit from a hybrid model that keeps some functions in-house.